glasgowhackerspace/policies/health_and_safety/electrical_safety.rst

 --------------------------------

-PAT testing will be carried out on a regular basis on electrical equipment in the Hacklab.
+PAT testing will be carried out on a regular basis on electrical equipment in the Hackerspace.
 The schedule will be agreed by the directors based on risk assessment and industry guidance.

 PAT testing may be carried out by trained members in line with the [PAT